8

 “That's right.
 Can you hear me?
 Does it hurt anywhere?”

-“Ah...Yes, my hearing is slow coming back, but I can hear you.”
+“Ah...Yes, my hearing is slow in coming back, but I can hear you.”
 Terra placed her hand on the girl's forehead and gently wiped her eyes.
 Diode's dark blue eyes appeared.
-"I should be asking you if you're okay, Terra-san.
+"I should be asking if you're okay, Terra-san.
 What the hell happened?”

 “I dealt with them using this.”